solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 ## The Cons Of SECTAs

 SECTAs can have very impactful cons.
-Lets discuss them.
+Let's discuss them.

 ### Visual noise and clutter
 Having parameter hints throughout the code may make concentration difficult for authors who already have a mental model of the areas of code that they are currently working in.
 It may visually clutter the workspace and make development less pleasurable.